aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 | `Type`        | `lan` or `wan`                              |
 | `Carrier`     | `wan_carrier` if this is a WAN interface    |
 | `Circuit`     | `wan_circuit_id` if this is a WAN interface |

+### Using separate Ansible inventories

+As described in the design principles, the goal is to be able to distribute the WAN routers in separate Ansible inventories.

+!!!
+Danger "TO BE COMPLETED"